nulls0x0/ubuntu-setup/kubuntu-25_10-nvidia-gaming-setup-guide.md

 # Nvidia Drivers Install

 **Important:** Disable secure boot in your bios.
 If you use Secure Boot, you might need to enroll MOK keys for the NVIDIA modules.
+Refer to the Ubuntu documentation for "Secure Boot" if you encounter issues after driver installation.

 Reboot the system before installing the drivers (especially if you just updated the kernel).